Nick Dal Santo: 2011 through to 2013

 In the 2011 season Dal Santo came second in the Brownlow Medal with a total of 28 votes, after averaging 26.5 disposals per round during the premiership season.
 He was included in the All Australian Team for the third time in his career.
 He also came a close second in St Kilda's best and fairest Trevor Barker award, which recognised his consistency and leadership in the absence of Lenny Hayes.

 St Kilda FC had a difficult start to the season, in 15th place after 8 rounds, but recovered to win 8 of its last 10 matches in the regular season and qualify for the Finals in 6th.
 The season ended prematurely in the Elimination Final.

 In 2012 the Saints appointed a new coach in Scott Watters, and had a competitive season that finished in an underwhelming 9th position, not getting to play in the Finals Series for the first time since 2007.

-At the end of the 2013 season Dal Santo qualified to become a Free agent under recently introduced player trade rules allowing Free Agency again for the first time since the 1970's.
+At the end of the 2013 season Dal Santo qualified to become a Free agent under recently introduced player trade rules allowing Free Agency again for the first time since the 1970s.
 At the end of the season, Dal Santo was regularly questioned about his playing future, consistently stating he wanted to do what was best for St Kilda Football Club.
 Dal Santo left St Kilda FC under a restricted Free Agency deal.
 As of the end of his career at St Kilda FC in 2013, Dal Santo had played in 17 finals matches with the Saints, including consecutive AFL Premiership Grand Finals in 2009 & 2010, and five AFL Preliminary Finals.